Low density lipoprotein cholesterol (LDL-C) is an important marker when it comes to assessing the risk for developing heart disease.

 Cholesterol is an organic molecule included in the sterol family.
 Sterols are chemical substances, generally classified as lipids, although they are chemically different from other types of dietary fat, such as triglycerides and phospholipids.
 Unlike triglycerides, sterols contain no fatty acids.
-Because of the publicity generated by its proposed role in atherosclerosis and cardiovascular disease, Cholesterol is the best known sterol, mainly because of its proposed role in atherosclerosis and cardiovascular disease.
+Cholesterol is the best known sterol, mainly because of its proposed role in atherosclerosis and cardiovascular disease.

 LDL-C (the bad cholesterol)